 In the event you have provided Personal Information to subscribe for newsletters and other information about us, you are free to opt-out of receiving such information at any time.
 To opt out of receiving communications from us please email us at email@example.com with the subject of “Unsubscribe”.
 You may also remove yourself from our email list by clicking on the unsubscribe link presented in all communications we send to our users.

-Your browser software can be set to reject all cookies, but if you reject our cookies, certain functions and conveniences of the Website may not work properly.
+Your browser software can be set to reject all cookies, but if you reject our cookies, certain functions and conveniences of the Services may not work properly.
 To learn more about cookies, please check your browser’s help or similar feature or visit www.allaboutcookies.org.
 Some web browsers incorporate a “do-not-track” or similar feature that signals to websites with which the browser communicates that a visitor does not want to have his or her online activity tracked.
 Please check your browser’s help or similar feature for more information about this process.

 - Right to be informed of how your Personal Information is used – you have a right to be informed about how we will use and share your Personal Information.
 This explanation will be provided to you in a concise, transparent, intelligible and easily accessible format and will be written in clear and pain language.
-We always endeavour to outline the specifics of where any information you provide will be sent, and how it will be used.

 - Right to access Personal Information – you have a right to obtain confirmation of whether we are processing your Personal Information, access your Personal Information and information regarding how your Personal Information is being used by us.